 Some authors are able to pump out a novel a year and still be filled with inspiration.
-Is this the case for you, or do you like to let an idea percolate for a couple of years in order to produce a quality book?
+Is this the case for you, or do you like to let an idea percolate for a couple of years in order to get a beautiful novel?

 I have heard of writers that could only write in one place – then that cafe closed down and they could no longer write!
 Where do you find yourself writing most often, and on what medium (pen/paper or digital)?